philtipping31/PP4---BrickBros/README.md

 ![Logged In Nav](readmedocs/screenshots/laptop-loggedin-nav.png)

-The navbar collapses to a 'hamburger' icon for screensizes 320px - 990px for responsive designing.
+The navbar collapses to a 'hamburger' icon for screen sizes 320px - 990px for responsive designing.

 - Logged Out